at-github/nvim/README.md

   Php often not really supported by vim & neovim community
   - candidates:
     - coc
+      - > You have to install coc extension or configure language servers for LSP support.
+      > Install extensions like:
+      `:CocInstall coc-json coc-tsserver`
     - nvim-comp
   - Order suggestion:
     1. definition